stackforge/libra/doc/introduction.rst

 The statsd monitoring system routinely probes the workers and can alert on as well as disable faulty nodes.

-The parts of this diagram in orange are provided by the libra codebase.
+The parts of this diagram in orange are provided by the Libra codebase.